chrisdarby/working-from-home/the-story.md

-# The long winded monologue about the challenges of working from home full time during the apocolypse that could probably have been summed up in a few bullet points
+# The long winded personal monologue about the challenges of working from home full time during the apocalypse that could probably have been summed up in a few bullet points
 ### By Chris Darby

+> ***Disclaimer before we begin**
+> This is wholly a story of my own experiences, thoughts expressed within this monologue are my solely my own opinions and my own ideals and don't apply to any official advice or policies of any company or institution.
+It's simply some possible advice for those who've never worked from home full time*

-#### Who Am I
+#### Who am I
-My name is Chris Darby, I work in CIS at Durham University as an IS Specialist, I’m one of the people you call when the website breaks, the CMS isn’t playing ball, you need a new whizz-bang app to do something fancy, or your online apps just don’t want to work.
+My name is Chris Darby, I work in CIS at Durham University as an IS Specialist, I’m one of the people they call when the website has an issue or they need a new whizz-bang app to do something fancy.

 I’ve only been with Durham University for a few months, since October 2019, but have been a professional web developer since 1997.